duynlq/duy-sas-hub/README.md

 - The addressed problem statements are as follows:
   - Test if at least one of the five distributions of educated people different from the other distributions.
   - Test if people with 16 years of education have different distributions of income than people with more than 16 years of education.
-  - Repeat 2nd objective, but assumes that there is no equal standard deviation for the logged data using Welch's ANOVA test.
+  - Test if at least one of the five distributions of educated people different from the other distributions, but assumes that there is no equal standard deviation for the logged data using Welch's ANOVA test.